Tinaba - la recensione | cos’ - come funzio -a, opinioni

 Continua a leggere>>

-Alipay+ enables digital payment from 14 overseas e-wallets in Hong Kong - Users of 14 popular overseas e-wallets from 9 countries and regions can now make payments in Hong Kong using their home apps through Alipay+, a suite of cross-border mobile payment and digitalization ...
+Alipay+ enables digital payment of 14 overseas e-wallets from 9 countries and regions in Hong Kong to support city’s global travel drive - Users of 14 popular overseas e-wallets from 9 countries and regions can now make payments in Hong Kong using their home apps through Alipay+ ...

 Continua a leggere>>